bytebase/bytebase.com-old/content/docs/en/operating/disaster-recovery.md

 #### Step 4 - Approve the Swap task.

 The second task is called Swap.
-It will swap the recovered temporary database with your current database.
+It will swap the restored temporary database with your current database.
 After the Swap task, your current database will be at the state of the point in time you chose to restore, and the original database will be renamed by appending a timestamp (the issue created time) and an _old suffix.
 You could check the old database and use the data or just delete it to save storage space.

 Note that you must stop ongoing queries on the current database before approving the Swap task.